Vegetarian Curry at Coco Ichibanya

 Is it Vegan?

-I checked the allergy information on Coco Curry’s website and it doesn’t contain dairy products or eggs!
-Although it’s produced in a place that also handles milk.
+I checked the allergy information on Coco Curry’s website and it doesn’t contain dairy products or eggs, but it’s produced in a place that also handles milk.
 I also read that it contains a small amount of honey, so whether it’s vegan it depends on your individual dietary preferences.
+Curry from the mild levels definitely contains honey.

 More Vegetarian Food in Japan

 Being vegetarian in Japan as a tourist isn’t easy – but it is possible!
-There’s lots more in my videos on YouTube, and you might find these helpful:
+There’s lots more in my videos on my channel in this playlist.

 Subscribe to my YouTube Channel

-Subscribe to Cakes with Faces on YouTube for tips and ideas for things to do in Osaka, Tokyo, Fukuoka and Kyoto.
+Subscribe to Cakes with Faces on YouTube for tips and ideas for things to do:

 Take a Look at My Designs